hansdejongehv/scratchClient-Tutorials/README.md

 This material is under development for Raspberry Pi.
 The intent is to later be able to run it with Windows as well.

 So far the releases are pre-releases only.
-Intent is that everything will be ready by 23 Feb 2018 in order for a workshop to be given at the Pi and More 10 1/2 conference in Stuttgart at 24 Feb.
+Intent is that everything that was used in the Pi and More 10 1/2 conference in Stuttgart on 24 Feb will be ready for download by 7 March 2018.